thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Refactoring to React JSX

 Let's practice refactoring the "Hello world" React application from the previous article into React JSX.

-However, you can't just serve React JSX to a browser and expect it to function.
+Unfortunately, you can't serve React JSX to a browser and expect it to function.
 Instead, you'll need the help of a build tool.
 A **build tool** is a program that automates the creation of a functioning application from source code.
 In this case, you'll use a build tool to transpile React JSX code into functioning JavaScript code before it's sent to a browser.

 To get started, install the Brunch build tool globally with NPM.